MatthewPierce-ITC/ExhibitMarkerDocs/pages/project_editor.markdown

 ### Project Editor

-The Project Editor can be accessed via the menu Project > Project Editor, or by clicking on the Project tab while the editor panels are visible.
+You can access the Project Editor via Project > Project Editor, or by clicking on the Project tab while the editor panels are visible.

 > ![Screen Grab - Project Menu](../assets/project_editor_assets/projectEditor_00_fileMenu.png)